Alfredo Prieto: Murder of Yvette Woodruff

 Early in the morning of September 2, 1990, Prieto, along with 29-year-old Vincent Lopez and 33-year-old Danny Sorian, robbed Anthony Rangela in Ontario.
 They then took him hostage and drove to his house, where Rangela lived with his 33-year-old aunt Emily D., her 17-year-old daughter Lisa H. and Lisa's friend, 15-year-old Yvette Woodruff.
-They kidnapped the women and drove to the outskirts of the city, but along the way, Lopez refused to participate any further and left the car.
+They kidnapped the woman and girls and drove to the outskirts of the city, but along the way, Lopez refused to participate any further and left the car.
 He was replaced by another friend of Prieto's, Ricardo Estrada, whom they came across while buying gasoline at a gas station.
-They raped the women in an abandoned building in an industrial zone on the eastern outskirts of the city.
+They raped the woman and girls in an abandoned building in an industrial zone on the eastern outskirts of the city.
 Prieto shot and killed Woodruff, while Sorian and Estrada stabbed Emily D. and Lisa H. before leaving the scene.
 Despite severe injuries and extensive blood loss, Emily D. and Lisa H. survived and managed to call the police.
 They were taken to the hospital, where they testified about the attack.
 On that same day, the police found Woodruff's body, and a few days later, the car which the criminals had used.

 Prieto and his accomplices were discovered after street informants learned about the crime and contacted the authorities.
 Police swiftly arrested Prieto and the others involved between September 6–22, 1990.
 A pistol belonging to one of the victims was found at Prieto's apartment and determined to be the murder weapon.